 Ann Zid NJC Snapshot Album - Views of the NJC Campus and campus life in the late 1930s.
-Note: The missing photo on the 7th page labeled “Dean Corwin’s Residence” is probably this building (Follow link and click “Search Maps”), now the Douglass/Cook writing center.
+Note: The missing photo on the 7th page labeled “Dean Corwin’s Residence” is probably the Douglass Writing Center, 135 George St.

 Cook Book of the Ex-Presidents Club of the Third District N.J.S.F.W.C. - 1925 - Compiled from recipes contributed by members of Clubs of the Third District, and to be sold for the benefit of the Fund for the Music Studio at the New Jersey College for Women at New Brunswick New Jersey.